ShindouMihou/korin/docs/creating_a_plugin.md

 	return "1.0.0"
 }

+// Context is used to keep some information within the same file, this is important for plugins that requires some sort of
+// multi-line knowledge, such as, plugins that annotates an entire type struct.
+//
+// A best example of this is found in the `k:named` plugin where it annotates the entire struct with the specified tags. func (p MyPlugin) Context(file string) *any {
+	return nil
+}

+func (p *MyPlugin) FreeContext(file string) {
+	// Free the context here which is done when the file is finished.
+}

 func (p MyPlugin) Process(line string, index int, headers *kplugins.Headers, stack []klabels.Analysis) (string, error) {
     // Your plugin logic here
     return "", nil // Returning "" will keep the line unchanged, recommended to use over returning line itself.